Skip to main content

 If you’ve ever heard someone say a root canal is worse than a toothache, you’ve encountered one of dentistry’s most persistent myths.
 The truth is the opposite.
 A root canal relieves the pain of an infected or dying tooth.
 It doesn’t cause it.

 The reputation exists partly because of history.
 Root canal treatment decades ago was uncomfortable and involved longer procedures and rougher instruments.
 Modern technology has transformed the experience entirely.
 Today, root canal therapy is a standard procedure that alleviates pain while preserving your natural tooth structure.
 At Bonin Dental Care in Windsor, we see patients come in anxious about root canals every week.
-By the time they leave, most understand that the infection inside their tooth was the real problem, not the solution we provided.
+By the time they leave, most understand that the infection inside their tooth was the real problem, and that the treatment is what ends it.

 What Actually Happens During a Root Canal